hack-different/apple-knowledge/wip/Factory_Threat_Model.md

 * Calibration
 * Configuration of device specific identity (setting of wireless and bluetooth MAC addresses)
-* Creating the device parts manifest (the wrapped set of serial numbers that make up the unit, including main logic board, display, TouchID, etc)
+* Creating the device parts manifest (the wrapped set of serial numbers that make up the unit, including main logic board, display, TouchID, etc) which is then stored in FDR (SysCfg in the cloud) and placed onto the device storage.
 * Pairing, or the process of cryptographically binding the SEP with the TouchID or FaceID components.
 Because these use a secure channel, they must exchange keys before use.
-  (This lead to numerous issues related to FaceID and TouchID with unauthorized repairs, as the repairing worker was unable to modify the SysCfg manifest and pair the new components)
+  (This lead to numerous issues related to FaceID and TouchID with unauthorized repairs, as the repairing worker was unable to modify the SysCfg manifest and pair the new components).
 * Generation of key material.
-The UID is generated on the SEP itself during an initial run and stored in non-extractable fused memory of the AES hardware.
-Should this not occur the UID would be a "clear key" consisting of all zeros, and would not provide protection for user data.
+The UID is generated on the AP/SEP itself during an initial run and stored in non-extractable fused memory of the AES hardware.
+Should this not occur the UID would be a "clear key" consisting of all zeros/ones, and would not provide protection for user data.
 * Fusing.
 Devices must be moved from PVT (Production Validation Test) to MP (Mainline Production) after successful testing to put it into a customer ready state.
 This takes devices and lowers them to `CPFM:03` which is a secure production device.
+  * There are additional OPCODE based operations that can be executed when the boot manifest includes the `rcfg` (reconfigure boot) and `recm` (reconfigure mode) or "Reconfigure" entitlement.
+These operations center around the reading, modification and writing of protected registers.
+This is likely how key components setting board ID, of fusing and device identity change in refurbishment.
 * Refurbishment.
 Refurbishment of a unit requires that components be re-tested and paired.
 * Installing the initial operating system and firmware